Perseids: Historical observations and associations

 Some Catholics refer to the Perseids as the "tears of Saint Lawrence", suspended in the sky but returning to Earth once a year on August 10, the canonical date of that saint's martyrdom in 258 AD.
 The saint is said to have been burned alive on a gridiron.
-His manner of death is almost certainly the origin of the Mediterranean folk legend which says that the shooting stars are the sparks of Saint Lawrence's martyrdom.
-The folk legend also says that during the night of August 9–10 cooled embers appear in the ground under plants, and which are known as the "coal of Saint Lawrence".
+His manner of death is almost certainly the origin of the Mediterranean folk legend claiming that the shooting stars are the sparks of Saint Lawrence's martyrdom.
+The legend holds that during the night of August 9 to 10, cooled embers appear in the ground under plants; these embers are known as the "coal of Saint Lawrence."

-The transition in favor of the Catholic saint and his feast day on August 10 and away from pagan gods and their festivals, known as Christianization, was facilitated by the phonetic assonance of the Latin name Laurentius with Larentia.
+The transition in favor of the Catholic saint and his feast day on August 10, moving away from pagan gods and their festivals — a process known as Christianization — was facilitated by the phonetic assonance of the Latin name Laurentius with Acca Larentia, a goddess previously celebrated during the summer period alongside Priapus, as a fertility deity.
+Among the Romans, it was believed that the trails of the Perseids represented the benevolent rain of Priapus' seed.
+In this context, the god's cosmogonic phallus acted as a life-giver, blessing the fields and promoting fertility.
+During the same period, phallic processions and other sexual rites were common.
+Christianity, which had a different relationship with sexuality and generativity compared to Greco-Roman culture, replaced this sexual connotation with a reference to martyrdom.